 Confidence is the key to asking any girl out.
 If you reek of nervousness or low confidence, you will put the girl off right that instant and a low self confidence level reflects badly on your self esteem and personality, portraying you as somebody with a weak character.

 There’s nothing people hate more than bad hygiene.
-So it definitely helps to shower, shave and be in a presentable attire before moving towards the girl to ask her out for a date on Valentine’s Day.
+So it definitely helps to shower, shave and be in a presentable attire before moving towards the girl you want to ask out.

-Approach with a smile as this will not only show that you’re confident in your own skin but also put her at ease, lowering her guard.
+This will not only show that you’re confident in your own skin but also put her at ease, lowering her guard.
 But don't go to her grinning or smiling too much, just put up a polite, pleasant and friendly smile.

 If you think she’s getting bored, bring up topics that might interest her.
 Bring her on to a certain comfort level before finally posing the question.

-Self assurance is another key ingredient of a successful first conversation before you ask the girl out on Valentine’s Day.
+This is another key ingredient of a successful first conversation, before you ask the girl out on Valentine’s Day.
 However, this doesn’t mean that you should be overly arrogant or try too hard.

-Don’t be a show off because this is one mistake most people do in the hope of ‘impressing’ the girl before they ask her out.
+This is one mistake most people make in the hopes of ‘impressing’ the girl before they ask her out.
 Guess what?
-Its a wrong move because it shows you’re full of yourself and not someone who can step out of his own shoes.
+It backfires most of the time because it shows you’re full of yourself and not someone who can step out of his own shoes.
 Girls like good listeners, not incessant talkers and self absorbed guys.

-Ask her out, but only after you’re sure she has been interested in you all along.
+Pop the question only after you’re sure she has been interested in you all along.
 Make sure you don’t come off too strong.
 Be gentle in your choice of words and the way you approach the topic.